LinkedInLearning/pytorch-essential-training-deep-learning-2706322/README.md

-# PyTorch Essential Training: Deep Learning [Revision Q1 2024] [Coderpad]
+# PyTorch Essential Training: Deep Learning
-This is the repository for the LinkedIn Learning course `PyTorch Essential Training: Deep Learning [Revision Q1 2024] [Coderpad]`.
+This is the repository for the LinkedIn Learning course `PyTorch Essential Training: Deep Learning`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]